ilyalatt/TelegramIndex/README.md

 * From now on you can use `docker-compose up` instead of `docker-compose run app`.
 * Check out `http://localhost:3333`.

-I recommend to use NGINX to host the UI over https.
+I recommend to use NGINX to serve the UI over https.
 Here is a config example:

 ```
 upstream sns_index_upstream {